hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 without the need to wait for RRsets to expire from caches.
 A complete new NSEC3 chain needs to be constructed and the zone resigned.

-## Recommendation for validating resolvers
+## Recommendation for Validating Resolvers

 Because there has been a large growth of open (public) DNSSEC validating resolvers that are subject to compute resource constraints